 , simply don't have the resources to offer sufficient courses to students enrolled in their programs.
 Students may become frustrated when they can't get the courses

 they need to finish their degrees in a timely fashion.

-To help with some of the overflow, online universities like Kaplan
+To help with some of the overflows, online universities like Kaplan

 have offered to provide the necessary courses, allowing students to complete degrees online and still get credit through their local community college.